saschadiercks/twitterrific/README.md

 If you want to build your own themes read more about that here:
 https://www.ringgit.me/2019/06/how-to-change-twitterrific-v6-theme.html

-Iconfactoyr provides Nerdy Bird, to customize the colors the easy way.
+Iconfactory provides Nerdy Bird, to customize the colors the easy way.
 Download this handy Tool for the Mac here:
 https://www.dropbox.com/sh/yn5rbyveksjgeqj/AADeJJqzb5cr484fPmctcunba?dl=0

 Some Info from Iconfactory itself about themes: